Former defence secretary expresses ‘very deep concerns’ over Chinook crash

 “They were cleared.
 Given Sir Liam supports our case, then the MoD’s argument is void.
 They must stop trying to gaslight the families of the dead.”

-In a statement earlier this month, the MoD said: “The Mull of Kintyre crash was a tragic accident and our thoughts and sympathies remain with the families, friends and colleagues of all those who died.
+An MoD spokesperson said: “The Mull of Kintyre crash was a tragic accident, and our thoughts and sympathies remain with the families, friends and colleagues of all those who died.

+“We understand that the lack of certainty about the cause of the crash has added to the distress of the families.

+“We provided a detailed and considered response to the pre-action protocol letter stating the reasons why we cannot accept the demand for establishing a new public inquiry.

 “The accident has already been the subject of six inquiries and investigations, including an independent judge-led review.”